Difference between Revenue vs Income

 |·Beginning point of all accounts reporting and other analysis.
 All the analysis made for the company begins from the gross revenue generated.||· Last point determined in a profit and loss statement after all deductions made from the gross revenue.|

 |·Dependant on sales of products||·Dependant on revenue (and sometimes on other sources as well).|

-This has been a guide to top 9 differences between Revenue vs Income.
-Here we take the difference between Revenue vs Income with examples, infographics and comparison table.
+This has been a guide to the top 9 differences between Revenue vs Income.
+Here we take the difference between Revenue vs Income with examples, infographics, and a comparison table.
 You may also have a look at the following articles to learn more –